Banking for International Students

 There are two primary types of bank accounts in the U.S.:

-- Checking Account – Great for day-to-day expenses.
-A checking account lets you make numerous withdrawals and unlimited deposits.
-You can use your checking account for living expenses, daily transactions, and paying bills.
-It comes with a bank debit card.
-Most banks will offer online and mobile banking, so you can manage your money 24 hours a day.
+- Checking Account – Ideal for everyday spending.
+A checking account allows frequent withdrawals and unlimited deposits.
+It is commonly used for living expenses, daily purchases, and paying bills.
+Checking accounts typically include a debit card and offer online and mobile banking so you can manage your money at any time.

 Important questions to consider when choosing a bank